c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 not only fun, the "normal adult life" lacked a soul. and i was on a mission to understand why.

-this brought me many more questions, such as: what games do i actually want to play in my life? why isn't life more like a game? or, why isn't there a game of life yet? if this game of life existed, what would it really look like? and what would it take for it to be built?
+this investigation brought me many more questions, such as:

+- what games do i actually want to play in my life?
+- why isn't life more like a game? or, why isn't there a game of life yet?
+- if this game of life existed, what would it really look like? or what would it take for it to be built?
-how is life already a game? what perspectives and instances of the "life game" are there? how are people already playing life and how might they play it in ways that are more conscious, effective, efficient, fulfilling? are these even good, useful perspectives to measure and analyze life?
+- how is life already a game?
+- what perspectives and instances of the "life game" are there?
+- how are people already playing life and how might we play it in ways that are more conscious, effective, efficient, fulfilling? are these even good, useful perspectives to measure and analyze life?

 throughout the past 8 years, these inquiries led me down many paths of discovery and self-transformation. the answers are much more complex, while at the same time, they can be simple. one of the big challenges is to actually make sense of so much divergent information, experiences and perspectives.